-Lightly brush the grill grates with vegetable oil, then grill the patties, indentation-side up, until marked on the bottom, about 5 minutes.
+When you are ready to prepare the burgers, prepare the grill.
+Set the grill to medium and lightly brush the grill grates with vegetable oil.
+Grill the patties, indentation-side up, until marked on the bottom, about 5 minutes.

-Meanwhile, heat 1 teaspoon garlic olive oil in a large skillet over medium-high heat.
+Meanwhile get the mushrooms ready: heat 2 teaspoons garlic olive oil in a large skillet over medium-high heat.
 Add the mushrooms and cook 2 minutes.
 Add the Worcestershire sauce and cook until the mushrooms are tender, about 2 more minutes.
 Season with salt and pepper and remove from the heat.

 Ground beef must be cooked to 160 degrees to be safe.
 Of course, with carryover cooking, you’ll want to pull your burgers at 155°F (68°C) to achieve the best temp and results.
 For medium-rare burgers, cook for 5 minutes total (135°F).
 For medium burgers, cook for 6 to 7 minutes total (145°F)

 - Pre-shape the burgers and put in double gallon zip top bags.
 Plan this meal for one of your first on your trip as you do not want to store ground beef more than a couple days.
 Pack the hamburger patties in a way that they don’t get squished.